Multi-plasmon effects and plasmon satellites in photoemission from nanostructures: Introduction

 \section{Introduction}

 Photoemission spectroscopies (PESs) hold a central place in materials and atomic science to characterize the electronic structure of solids and molecules~\cite{H03_2}.
 Prominent examples of PES include x-ray, ultraviolet, and angle-resolved photoemission spectroscopies (XPS, UPS, and ARPES).
 The fundamental process common to all types of PES is the photoelectric effect---observed by Hertz~\cite{H1887} and explained by Einstein~\cite{E1905} over a century ago---whereby a sufficiently energetic photon is absorbed by an electron that is then ejected from the specimen.
-Measurement and analysis of the emitted photoelectrons provides chemical, structural, and electronic information about the system.
-Currently, PESs are consolidated tools in forefront research areas ranging from ultrafast electron dynamics in atoms and molecules~\cite{OSS17,BFO20} to fundamental excitations and electronic processes in condensed matter such as charge transfer~\cite{BKM02,FFH05}, electron transport~\cite{CMU07,NEB12}, dynamic screening~\cite{CTC17,VSS19}, and strongly correlated phenomena~\cite{DHS03}.
+Measurement and analysis of the emitted photoelectrons provide chemical, structural, and electronic information about the system.
+Currently, PESs are consolidated tools in forefront research areas ranging from ultrafast electron dynamics in atoms and molecules~\cite{OSS17,BFO20} to fundamental excitations and electronic processes in condensed matter such as charge transfer~\cite{BKM02,FFH05}, electron transport~\cite{CMU07,NEB12}, dynamic screening~\cite{CTC17,VSS19}, and strongly correlated phenomena~\cite{DHS03}, as well as plasmon-assisted photoemission from flat metal surfaces~\cite{LRW21,NDR22,GK23}, including those supporting quasi-two-dimensional surface states~\cite{MAB19,GNP22}.

 Photoemission from a metal surface is not a single-particle process, but rather the result of a complex interplay between the created hole, the outgoing photoelectron, and all other electrons and excitations of the many-body system~\cite{MRC16}.
 Consequently, the analysis of photoemission spectra provides a window into the interactions and dynamics of electrons and their collective excitations in the sampled material.
 In particular, plasmons imprint additional features on the photoemission spectra---the so-called {\it plasmon satellites}~\cite{H03_2,MRC16,CVG20}---that accompany a given core-level peak when the photoelectron--hole complex excites these collective modes via Coulomb interaction at the expense of the photoelectron kinetic energy~\cite{H03_2,MRC16,CVG20}.